 Students will begin the two sessions by becoming familiar with the achievements of quiltmakers past and present by viewing antique and contemporary quilts.
 Students in grades K to 2 will use colorful craft paper or easy to cut fabric to design their own square.
 The shapes will be glued to individual oak tag boards and, when completed, they can be placed together to form one quilt.

 Students in grades 3 to the 6th will use a fabric square to create new shapes such as triangles, smaller squares, rectangles.
 Working with a partner, both students will create the same design in a different color, creating a two color quilt square by sharing their piece.
-Students in grades 7th & 8th will work on a project similar to 6th grade project but the lesson will involve more measurement, geometry, fractions, and tessellations.
+Students in grades 7th & 8th will work on a project similar to 6th grade project but the lesson will involve more measurement, geometry and fractions.

 Native Rainsticks (Grades K-6)